6 Routine Tests During Pregnancy That Are Important for Baby (and Mom’s Heart Health)

 When: Early and throughout pregnancy

-Anemia (low hemoglobin) is a condition in which the body lacks enough healthy red blood cells to carry adequate oxygen to its tissues.
-The condition can cause pregnancy complications and lead to multiple heart problems including heart failure and arrhythmia.
-Prenatal vitamins with iron and folic acid as well as a healthy diet rich in iron, folate, vitamin B-12 and vitamin C can help reduce the risk of anemia.
+Anemia (low hemoglobin) is when the body lacks enough healthy red blood cells to carry enough oxygen to its tissues.
+The condition can cause pregnancy complications and lead to multiple heart problems, including heart failure and arrythmia.
+You can help reduce the risk of anemia with:

 What to Discuss With Your Health Care Team: